 BLENDPD Conditionally copies specified double-precision floating-point data elements in the source operand to the corresponding data elements in the destination, using an immediate byte control.

-BLENDPS Conditionally copies specified single-precision floating-point data elements in the source operand to the corresponding data elements in the destination, using an implied mask.
+BLENDPS Conditionally copies specified single-precision floating-point data elements in the source operand to the corresponding data elements in the destination, using an immediate byte control.